-You should also consider flexibility and access to funds
+You should also consider flexibility and access to funds.

 Although you should definitely consider taxes when making your decision, you should consider other factors too—like your saving and spending habits.

 Because you don’t have to pay tax when you withdraw from your TFSA, it’s easier to access those funds at any time, for any reason.
 As such, TFSAs are a great option if you are unsure when you will need to use your savings.
-Just know that you can’t re-contribute back into your TFSA in the same calendar year, unless you have unused contribution room.
+Just know that you can’t re-contribute back into your TFSA in the same calendar year, unless you still have unused contribution room.

-The types of accounts in which you hold your investments can be just as important as the investments themselves.
+RRSPs and TFSAs are great examples of how the types of accounts in which you hold your investments can be just as important as the investments themselves.
 If you’re interested in learning more about investing and what options are best for you and your financial goals, call our Wealth Advice Centre at 1-888-282-3863.
 Our advisors are here to help guide you through your investing journey and find a solution that suits your needs.